ianrasmussen05/programming-languages-2021/Lab1-Lambda-Calculus/README.md

 If the executable was not created in the first place, come and see me in my office hours.
 -->

-Despite being Turing complete, there seem to be no  "interesting" programs in lambda calculus.
-Here are some "boring" examples:

-    \x.x -- the identity function (returns its argument)
-    \x.\y.x -- the function that takes two arguments and returns the first
-    \x.\y.y -- the function that takes two arguments and returns the second

-These functions are disappointingly simple and would not make one think that all computable functions can be implemented in the lambda calculus.
-We will come back later to the question how this is possible.

 **Exercise:** Write your own lamda calculus programs and execute them.
+(Recall the lecture on Church numerals.)

 For now, instead of encoding numbers, conditionals, and recursion in the pure lambda calculus, we will go into a different direction.
 We will add features to the basic language until we have enough to compute some reasonably interesting examples.

-## Homework

-Run through all the steps above.
-Make sure that you can reproduce them.

 ## The Work Cycle: Build a New Language